sufone/nasheed/README.md

 - Trim opening and ending silences from all audios (ffmpeg automate) - so can be programmatically optimized client size
 - optimize mp3s (avoid compressing until last choice, and even then: backup to D drive!)
-- Use anwar al khalaf font - add dua for authors
 - make title using aref ruqaa color
 - use md3 style
 - use blaze slider for circle shaped author portait, sliding loads a new track (and vice versa: new track means slide in)!